knowledgeboard/knowledgeboard.github.io/templates/blog.md

 Backday in the evening, Pendley rows with 100kg to try.
 GOOOD.
 But I gotta shorten it a little because I'm generally taking really long nowadays...
 (1.5h max!)...

+### 2024-05-07 13:36

+Was I really just helping Mag. with refactoring Marcu.' sentences in his thesis POG xDD I should be a freaking co-author on that thing.

+The sentence to remember: *the sequencer processes the parameter sets from the queue to coordinate the external devices and the FPGA*.